MSc Corrosion Control Engineering / Course details

 Course description

-The MSc in Corrosion Control Engineering provides a thorough training in corrosion and its control.
-The course covers fundamental chemistry, physics, electrochemistry and metallurgy underpinning corrosion processes.
-Explore protection strategies and industrial applications for corrosion control engineering.
+The MSc in Corrosion Control Engineering provides comprehensive training in corrosion science and management across diverse industries.
+It covers the fundamental chemistry, physics, electrochemistry, and metallurgy that underpin corrosion processes, before moving to exploring corrosion issues and advanced protection strategies for real-world industrial applications.

 Aims